Why Do People Think Lock Stitch Vs Blind Stitch Is Kinda Same While Both Are Totally Different?

 Lock Stitch vs. Blind Stitch

-Let’s break down the key differences of both stitching styles,
+Let’s break down the key differences of both stitching styles, And understand the difference between lock stitch vs blind stitch.

 Purpose (Strength vs. Invisibility)